Project 3: A CSV Parser

 Samwise Gamgee,Cast iron pan

-• The -c 4 argument specifies there are 4 columns to read from the input CSV.
+-c 4argument specifies there are 4 columns to read from the input CSV. - The subsequent

 The output column indexes can be repeated: